The 5 crucial ways to improve your onboarding...

 Onboarding is such a crucial part of your recruitment process

-Every time we hire someone, it’s our chance for a better, more efficient, and happier team.
+Every time we hire someone, it’s our chance for a better, more efficient and happier team.
 It can be incredibly overwhelming for a new hire in their first week.
 One of the most important facets of onboarding is building connections between new hires and their managers, teams and the wider organisation.
-Done correctly, onboarding will help new employees feel comfortable in their roles and build connections with the rest of your team, and ultimately improve your staff retention.
+Done correctly, onboarding will help new employees feel comfortable in their roles and build connections with the rest of your team.
+In the long term, this will ultimately improve your staff retention.